Why Use a VARCHAR Field Instead of TEXT in MySQL

 - Creating full-text indexes requires additional computation and space to maintain.
 If the

-field is too large, it may negatively impact performance.
+TEXTfield is too large, it may negatively impact performance.

-type in table schema design.
+Therefore, it's advisable to avoid using the TEXT type in table schema design.
 If it must be used, consider the following approaches:

 - Separate

-fields into independent tables, linking to the main table via primary key. - Avoid reading
+TEXTfields into independent tables, linking to the main table via primary key. - Avoid reading

-. - For large fields, consider storing them in OSS (Object Storage Service).
+TEXTfields unless necessary — for example, do not useSELECT *. - For large fields, consider storing them in OSS (Object Storage Service).

 We are Leapcell, your top choice for hosting backend projects.